Village on the Green 1B

 No analysis available

-I looked for fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, and found nothing.
-With no public remark evidence indicating a passing evaluation, this remains unconfirmed and is treated as not evidenced in the listings.
+I searched for fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, and passed fire inspection.
+No such statements were found; this does not establish that the building failed an evaluation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.